-Female guests (prospective students, adopted commuter students, or personal guests) may stay overnight on campus (defined as any period of time between 11 p.m., Sunday through Thursday and 1 a.m., Friday and Saturday until 9 a.m.) only with the College's permission.
-Overnight guests should be at least 16-years-old, unless special permission is obtained from the director of housing.
+Guests may stay overnight on campus (defined as any period of time between 11 p.m., Sunday through Thursday and 1 a.m., Friday and Saturday until 9 a.m.) only with the permission of the hall director of their respective building or the director of housing.
+Overnight guests must be at least 16 years old.
 A maximum of two guests per student at any one time is permitted.
 Guests are limited to a maximum stay of three consecutive nights not to exceed a total of six nights per semester.
-The sponsoring student must fill out an overnight guest form and have it approved by the hall director at least 24 hours in advance.
+The sponsoring student must fill out an overnight guest form and have it approved by the hall director at least 48 hours in advance.
+The form is available on the MyCottey portal under the student life tab.
 The College may refuse entry to nonresident guests or require them to leave the premises whenever it is necessary.
 The Office of Enrollment Management staff will assign Golden Key members to host prospective students for a campus visit.